 Are Potato Bugs Bad?

-Potato bugs feed on the leaves and stems of potato plants.
+Potato bugs feed on the leaves and stems of potato plants and other nightshades.
 In large numbers, they may completely defoliate the plant.
 Potato plants can usually withstand infestations early in the season.
 But the damage is severe if it occurs when the potato tubers are actively growing, usually right after blooming.

 Jerusalem crickets are considered a threat when they come in swarms.
 When there are few of them in fields, they can easily be removed one by one through different means.
 What’s important in such instances is to also remove items where they can hide such as wood piles or old pots.

-It takes more effort to get rid of the beetles, however, as they cause more damage and hatch in numbers.
+It takes more effort to get rid of the beetles, however, as they cause more damage to foliage and hatch in numbers.

 Do Potato Bugs Bite Humans?